-Description PIP Rank Falling off the back of the truck, or missed a step and fell Slipped or tripped while carrying packages 2 Slipped while walking - ice or wet ground 3 While getting in to or out of cab/truck; twisted lower extremity - knees, ankles, and feet 4 Overexertion - back, upper extremity (shoulders, neck, and arms) from lifting heavy boxes Motor vehicle crash - being hit from behind 5 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical contributes of the count of claims = Δ are noted with these symbols, when available. the type ost = \bigcirc ,
+Description PIP Rank Falling off the back of the truck, or missed a step and fell 1 Slipped or tripped while carrying packages 2 Slipped while walking - ice or wet ground 3 While getting in to or out of cab/truck; twisted lower extremity - knees, ankles, and feet 4 Overexertion - back, upper extremity (shoulders, neck, and arms) from lifting heavy boxes \$ Motor vehicle crash - being hit from behind 5 PIP prioritizes injury types by ranking three important factors and averaging.
+The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = , Highest medical cost = , Highest count of claims = are noted with these symbols, when available.